Our Counselors

 Stephen is a licensed counselor who works with individuals navigating a wide range of mental health issues.
 In addition, Stephen specializes in sexual health, sexual education, and sexual dysfunction.
 Stephen is a sex-positive counselor who believes that sexuality should be a normal part of conversation and seeks to facilitate healthy dialogue surrounding an often taboo topic.

-Stephen works with individuals, families, and couples (both in non-monogamous and polygamous relationships).
-Stephen is a member of AASECT (American Association of Sex Educators, Counselors, and Therapists), and is currently enrolled with the Sexuality Training Institute at the Ohio Center for Relationship and Sexual Health.
+Stephen works with individuals, families, and couples (both in non-monogamous and polyamorous relationships).
+Stephen is currently enrolled with the Sexuality Training Institute at the Ohio Center for Relationship and Sexual Health.
 Stephen is also trained in Prepare and Enrich: which is an assessment and training tool that can benefit relationships in a wide range of situations.

 Stephen Thomas